You can claim housing benefit for a mobile home if you have a low income or receive benefits. Housing benefit can help you pay your rent or site fees.

 Still need help?

-Get advice from a benefits adviser if you have any problems making a claim for housing benefit.
+Get advice from Citizens Advice if you have any problems making a claim for housing benefit.

 Last updated 25 Apr 2016 | © Shelter